The Aura (film): Reception

+Box office

+On its first day, The Aura was screened in 51 theaters and had 14,551 spectators.
+In its opening weekend in Argentina, the film debuted at number one at the box office, with 123,137 spectators and grossing four times that of Blessed by Fire in second place.
+It was second-highest opening weekend of the year in Argentina, after Papá se volvió loco.
+The Aura remained in first place for its second weekend.
+By its third weekend, the film had accumulated 357,681 spectators and dropped only 6% from the previous weekend.
+By the end of January 2006, the film had over 620,000 viewers.
+The film grossed US$1.8 million in total.

 Critical response

-El Aura garnered mostly positive reviews from film critics.
-On review aggregate website Rotten Tomatoes, the film holds an overall 87% "Certified Fresh" approval rating based on 45 reviews, with a rating average of 7.5 out of 10.
-The site's consensus is: "The Aura is a highly original and cerebral thriller that maintains its suspense from start to finish."
-At Metacritic, which assigns a weighted mean rating out of 0–100 reviews from film critics, the film has a rating score of 78 based on 19 reviews, classified as a generally favorably reviewed film.
+El aura garnered mostly positive reviews from film critics.
+On the review aggregator website Rotten Tomatoes, 88% of 48 critics' reviews are positive, with an average rating of 7.5/10.
+The website's consensus reads: "The Aura is a highly original and cerebral thriller that maintains its suspense from start to finish."
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 Critic A.O.
 Scott, who writes for The New York Times, liked the way director Fabián Bielinsky used the neo-noir style, writing, "Mr. Bielinsky made use of a familiar film noir vocabulary, but not for the usual young-filmmaker-in-a-hurry purpose of showing off his facility with genre tricks.
 Rather, his movies restore some of the clammy, anxious atmosphere that made the old noirs so powerful to begin with."
 He also mentions the early death of director Bielinsky.
 He said, "For his part, Mr. Bielinsky, in what would sadly be his last film, demonstrates a mastery of the form that is downright scary."

 Film critic Jonathan Holland, film critic for Variety magazine, liked the film and wrote, "An engrossing existential thriller from Fabien Bielinsky...Leisurely paced, studied, reticent and rural, The Aura is a quieter, richer and better-looking piece that handles its multiple manipulations with the maturity the earlier pic sometimes lacked...Featuring a career-best perf from Ricardo Darin, pic is a must-see in territories that warmed to Queens, while its superior production values could generate even bigger returns from international arthouse auds who enjoy their thrillers with a touch of distinction."

 Film critic David Wiegand thought that director Bielinsky tackled a bit too much in this film and wrote, "Bielinsky's latest film, The Aura, is in some ways more ambitious, which may be one of the reasons it doesn't work as well as it should...the careful camera work, beautifully dark cinematography and the quietly nuanced performance by Darín keep our attention, but in the end, the film's bigger challenge isn't its length, or its deliberate pace: It's that it's overly freighted with symbolism and meaning."